mkazhdan/TextureSignalProcessing/README.md

 </summary>
 To run this executable you must specify the input mesh as well as the texture itself:
 <blockquote><code>% Bin/*/TextureFiltering --in ../TSP.Data/David/david.ply ../TSP.Data/David/david.normap</code></blockquote>
-This opens a viewer allowing the user to prescribe both global gradient modulation weights (through the slider) and local modulation weights (through a paint-brush interface, by depressing the [SHIFT] key and dragging with the left mouse button to sharpen and the right mouse button to smooth).<BR>
+This opens a viewer allowing the user to prescribe both global gradient modulation weights (through the slider) and local modulation weights (through a paint-brush interface, by depressing the [SHIFT] key and dragging with the left mouse button to smooth and the right mouse button to sharpen).<BR>
 You can also bypass the viewer and output a globally sharpened/smoothed texture to a file:
 <blockquote><code>% Bin/*/TextureFiltering --in ../TSP.Data/Julius/julius.ply ../TSP.Data/Julius/julius.normap --out julius.smooth.normap --modulation 0 --interpolation 100</code></blockquote>
 Here a modulation weight less than 1 indicates that gradients should be dampened (resulting in smoothing) and a small interpolation weight reduces the interpolation penalty, exaggerating the smoothing.